 This seminar focuses on the new spatial forms of urbanization along India's economic corridors.
 Spanning multiple cities and croplands, these corridors connect metropolises via new infrastructure networks in an effort to make certain strategic regions attractive destinations for private investment.
 As policy makers search for decentralized and market-oriented means for the transfer of land from agrarian constituencies to infrastructural promoters and urban developers, the reallocation of property control is erupting into volatile land-based social conflicts.
-Balakrishnan will focus on the almost neat territorial overlap between the most economically active corridor regions and former Green Revolution regions.
+Prof. Balakrishnan will focus on the almost neat territorial overlap between the most economically active corridor regions and former Green Revolution regions.
 This overlap prompts the question: what new theories of urbanization emerge when older histories of agrarian capitalism collide, collude, and recombine with the new economic corridors?
 The talk is based on the research for her book, Shareholder Cities: Land Transformations Along Urban Corridors in India (UPenn Press, 2019), and will mainly focus on the agrarian-urban land transformations along India's first economic corridor, the Mumbai-Pune Expressway.
 The talk will make a wider argument on India's uneven spatial development, which is most visible today in the lockdown-induced migrant crisis.

 About the Speaker: